scferrada/starter-hugo-academic/content/authors/admin/_index.md

 email: ""
 ---
 Hola!
-I'm Sebastián, a Postdoctoral Researcher at the Department of Computer Science of Universidad de Chile where I'm doing research on Federated and Heterogeneous Graph Databases and Similarity-based applications.
+I'm Sebastián, a Postdoctoral Researcher at the Department of Computer Science of Universidad de Chile where I'm doing research on Graph Databases and Similarity-based applications.
 Previously, I worked at Linköping University, Sweden, where I studied the interoperability among different graph database models.
-I obtained my PhD from Universidad de Chile in 2021 with my thesis: Similarity-based Web Queries, proposing a self-similarity join algorithm and a novel similarity join operator for SPARQL.
+I obtained my PhD from Universidad de Chile in 2021 with my thesis: Similarity-based Web Queries, proposing a self-similarity join algorithm and novel similarity join and clustering operators for SPARQL.
 I really enjoy teaching; I'm currently lecturing the Algorithms and Data Structures course.
-I'm part of the Editorial Board of the Open Access Journal [Transactions on Graph Data and Knowledge](https://tgdk.org).
+I'm part of the Editorial Board of the Open Access Journal [Transactions on Graph Data and Knowledge](https://www.dagstuhl.de/en/publishing/series/details/tgdk).
 {style="text-align: justify;"}